mgzilani15/My-Projects/README.md

 ### Domestic violence in NSW :
-This project was developed in R.  The main of this project is to analyse the social data from a data scientist point of view, and highlight the findings about some facts.
+This project was developed in R.  The main purposes of this project is to analyse the social data from a data scientist point of view, and highlight the findings about some facts.

 The data was used in this project was collected from the NSW census data about the domestic violence.
 Using these data our aim was finding the facts and trends of Domestic violence happening in NSW.
 There are four data files been used to understand this situation, which are noted bellow:

-          •	Data of Domestic violence
+          •	Data of Domestic violence (Incidents area wise)
-          •	Area or  Local Government Area
+          •	Area or  Local Government Area (LGA location of NSW)
           •	Lebel of the data
           •	Summary statistics of the data